sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

  * Receive an event.
  * A blocking call.
  *
- *  This API maintains an expected sequence number and use the received
+ *  This API maintains an last received sequence number and use the received
- *  sequence in event to compute missed events count.
+ *  sequence in event to compute missed events count per publisher instance.
  *
  * input:
  *  handle - As obtained from events_init_subscriber